stendarr/vorlesungsscraper/README.md

 ### Where will the files be downloaded?
 In the folder `Vorlesungsaufzeichnungen` with the subfolders `PP`, `Analysis I` and `DigiTech`.

-### "XY doesn't work"
-Fix it yourself.
-Or open an issue.

 ### "Will you make this for my degree course?"
 If you buy me a beer, I'll strongly consider it.